Moving Account Balances

 In-Plan Roth Conversion

 You may elect to convert all or a portion of your Supplemental Retirement and Savings Plan account (other than your Roth Contribution Account) to a Roth Contribution Account as an In-Plan Roth Conversion.
 This Conversion actually occurs within the Supplemental Retirement and Savings Plan.
 You do not receive a check and then contribute it to the Supplemental Retirement and Savings Plan.
-A key benefit of a Roth is the potential for federally tax-free earnings and withdrawals.
-Converting to a Roth 403(b) can be beneficial if you expect your tax rate to increase in the future, because you pay taxes on the money you convert now.
+Note that the conversion is a taxable event, but converting to a Roth 403(b) can be beneficial if you expect your tax rate to increase in the future.